Nitzan Alon

+Major General Nitzan Alon (ניצן אלון; born 26 February 1965) is a general in the Israel Defense Forces.
+In December 2011, he was named the General officer commanding Central Command and became Head of Central Command in early 2012.

+Early life and education

+He studied at the Technion, obtaining a Bachelor's degree with a double major in Physics and Materials Engineering.

+Career

-Between 1984 and 2000, Alon was assigned to various positions in the IDF elite General Staff Special Forces Sayeret Matkal, being appointed its commander in 2001, serving in that position until 2004.
+Between 1984 and 2001, Alon was assigned to various positions in the IDF elite General Staff Special Forces Sayeret Matkal, being appointed its commander in 1998, serving in that position until 2001.
 While commanding Sayeret Matkal, he was awarded the Chief of Staff Citation for a covert mission he commanded.
 In 2001, he began working as a research associate in Washington, D.C.
 In 2003, he was appointed as commander of the IDF 551st Brigade Hitzey HaEsh (Fire Arrows) and in 2005 as commander of the Etzyon Regional Brigade in the IDF Central Command.
 In 2007, he was appointed as Head of the Israel Defense Military Intelligence.

 From 2009 until October 2011, he served as commander of the Judea and Samaria Division.
-In 2012, he became the new head of the central command.
+In 2012, he became the new head of Central Command.
 The appointment was criticized by right wing organisations and political figures, including representatives of the Jewish settlers in the West Bank.
-A spokesperson for the Mateh Binyamin Regional Council stated that Alon′s appointment to head the IDF′s Central Command "represents a certain aspect of 'price tag' on the part of the defense minister", but gave Alon credit for being "intelligent, wise and courageous", according to Arutz Sheva.
+A spokesperson for the Mateh Binyamin Regional Council stated that Alon's appointment to head the IDF's Central Command "represents a certain aspect of 'price tag' on the part of the defense minister", but gave Alon credit for being "intelligent, wise and courageous", according to Arutz Sheva.